osquery/osquery/.github/PULL_REQUEST_TEMPLATE.md

 - The minimal amount of includes are used, only include what you use.
 - Comments for methods, structures, and classes follow our common patterns.
 - `Status` and `LOG(N)` messages do not use punctuation or contractions.
-- Support for both CMake and BUCK (we are happy to help).
 - The code mostly looks and feels similar to the existing codebase.

 -->